ruimgf/ADRC/p1/README.md

 ```

 ```
-pp // prints to screen the corresponding prefix table of even length prefixes
+pp // prints the corresponding prefix table of even length prefixes
 ```